KARTHIKEYAN-31/Machine-Failure-Prediction---HANA-DB/README.md

    In this notebook, I connected HANA DB with Python using python Interface - hana_ml and hdbcli.
 To know more about this connection use this [link](https://help.sap.com/docs/SAP_HANA_PLATFORM/0eec0d68141541d1b07893a39944924e/d12c86af7cb442d1b9f8520e2aba7758.html?version=2.0.02).
 Then the Data from Hana DB is Extracted and saved as pandas DF (You can train the model using Hana_ml Algorithms as well, without converting it to pandas).
 Explore and transform the data.
 I used RandomForest and Logistic Regression as ML model.
 By comparing both the algorithms, RandomForest provides more accuracy.
 The model saved as pkl file.

 ### app.py:

+   It is a Streamlit application, which consumes the trained model for prediction.
+User can use this application predict the failure of the machine by providing the required parameters.
+We can able to deploy this application in any of the cloud environment, in this project I deployed this application in the streamlit cloud, you can access the applicaiton using this [link](https://karthikeyan-31-machine-failure-prediction---hana-db-app-3uw6tr.streamlit.app/).
+If you need to automate the process of prediction by connecting the application with s/4 Hana, you need to deploy this application in BTP Cloud.
+Using ISLM we can easily connect he application with s/4 hana.

+### requirements.py

+   It contains the python libraries to run the application.

+### rfc.pkl

+   It is pikel file of the Trained RandomForest Model.

+### test.csv

+   This csv file contains the sample data of machine.
+This application use this data for demo predictions.